Temples in Bali

 Pura Taman Saraswati Ubud (Source:tribunwiki)

-Pura Taman Saraswati is surrounded by a charming lotus pond that becomes a trademark.
+Pura Taman Saraswati is an important temple on the island that surrounded by a charming lotus pond that becomes a trademark.
 The temple, which worships Dewi Saraswati as the Goddess of Science, is also a venue for performances of kecak dance and Balinese art at certain times.

 Usually, a Balinese dance performance is often held at 7:30 pm.
 You can visit this temple without the need for an entrance ticket.
-It is very beautiful to hold a photo session with the background of this Taman Saraswati Temple.
+It is a beautiful temple to visit and hold a photo session with the background of this Taman Saraswati Temple.

 3. Gunung Lebah Temple